 The results of aerobic culture of the duplicate samples was used to determine the overall status of each quarter-milk sample: 1) “no growth,” when there was no significant growth on either plate (i.e., no growth on both plates, or ≤ 200 CFU/mL on one plate and no growth on the other plate, or ≤ 200 CFU/mL on both plates and morphology of isolates on each plate was different; 2) “pure culture,” when there was ≥ 100 CFU/mL of a particular isolate identified with the same morphology on both plates; 3) “mixed culture,” when there was ≥ 100 CFU/mL of two phenotypically-distinct isolates identified, each growing on both plates; and 4) “contaminated,” when ≥ 1 of the 2 samples had more than 2 morphologically distinct isolates growing on a plate.

 A quarter was considered positive for an IMI when ≥ 100 CFU/mL of a particular isolate was identified with the same morphology on both plates (interpretation in series; Dohoo et al., 2011).
 A quarter was considered negative or healthy/no growth when there was no significant growth on either plate (i.e., no growth on both plates, or no significant growth on one plate and no growth on the other plate, or no significant growth on both plates and morphology of isolates on each plate was different).
 Quarter-milk samples were classified as contaminated if more than 2 different morphologically distinct isolates grew on a plate.
 If ≥ 1 of the 2 samples were classified as contaminated, the quarter IMI status for that day was deemed to be unknown (i.e., missing).
 Samples that did not fit into either the positive or negative IMI definition were excluded from further analysis.
 Interpretation of duplicate quarter-milk samples in series results in decreased sensitivity but higher specificity for identifying non-aureus staphylococci intramammary infections as compared to a single sample (Dohoo et al., 2011).
 This approach was chosen to maximize the specificity of culture to identify quarters as positive for a non-aureus staphylococci IMI (i.e., minimize false positives).
-Collection of a large number of samples in the field under time pressure and occasionally with minimally trained personnel resulted in a moderately high rate of contamination (13%).

 Speciation of bacterial isolates